A Holistic Approach to Acne

 The habit of touching the skin during breakouts can be just that, a habit.
 Work on breaking the habit of touching the face throughout the day.
 During your skin rituals and practices, if the need to start touching our picking at the skin comes up, instead of using your hands, which tend to cause damage and the urge to pick, use a jade roller or gua sha stone and lightly work around the skin to satisfy the physiological need of touching the skin.

 Treat your inflammation from the inside out.
-When I feel my skin getting out of balance, I knows it is time to refine my diet (sugar, gluten, dairy) and check my stress levels and sleeping patterns.
+When I feel my skin getting out of balance, I know it is time to refine my diet (sugar, gluten, dairy) and check my stress levels and sleeping patterns.
 Certain foods can cause accelerated inflammation, this differs for each of us, which can manifest quickly throughout our complexions.
 I recommend to watch my masterclass GLOW to learn more about my all encompassing internal approaches to acne and skin health in general.

 Because if you’re going to do them, do them right.
 It’s cute in theory to tell others not to do extractions at home but I’ve worked with clients long enough to know that it’s inevitable and often done incorrectly, causing further inflammation and damage to the skin.
 Not to mention, the habit can turn psychological which takes takes time to break.
 If you insist on doing extractions, I hope this information assists you in doing them as correctly as possible to prevent you from damaging your skin.